ThinkUpLLC/ThinkUp/docs/source/userguide/settings/application.rst

 --------------------

-Check this box if you want to see the :doc:`verbose, unformatted developer log </troubleshoot/common/advanced/crawlerlog>` on the "Update Now" screen, instead of the quieter, formatted user log.
+Check this box if you want to see the :doc:`verbose, unformatted developer log </troubleshoot/common/advanced/crawlerlog>` on the "Capture Data" screen, instead of the quieter, formatted user log.
-Once you change this setting, go back to the Dashboard and click on "Update Now" to see the change in action.
+Once you change this setting, go back to the Dashboard and click on "Capture Data" to see the change in action.

 Enable reCAPTCHA
 ----------------